Nepal Kabaddi League

 The Nepal Kabaddi League (NKL) organized by Astrionix Management is a professional-level Kabaddi League in Nepal, featuring six franchise teams representing Kathmandu, Pokhara, Biratnagar, Janakpur, Dhangadhi, and Butwal.
 The inaugural season was held from January 17 to January 31 of 2025.

 The NKL was established to promote Kabaddi in Nepal and provide a platform for local talent to showcase their skills.
 The league is organized by Astrionix Management Private Limited.

-Janakpur Knights are the current champions after winning the 2025 season, defeating Kathmandu Mavericks in the final.
+Janakpur Knights won the inaugural season by defeating Kathmandu Mavericks in the final with a score of 43 – 41.

 History

-This league was invisioned by the owner of Astrionix Management - Mr. Amit Begani.
+This league was envisioned by the owner of Astrionix Management – Mr. Amit Begani.
 Over 90 kabaddi players from Nepal and abroad were featured in the players' draft, held on 15 December 2024 in Kathmandu.
 The league was officially launched in November 2024.

 The NKL aims to boost Kabaddi's popularity in Nepal and develop the sport at the grassroots level.
 The league is expected to be a significant step towards achieving these goals, with the potential to attract more players and fans to the sport.